mo-schubert/concordion-example/readme.md

 * Import the project into your IDE
 * Execute the tests in the folder src/test/java and check if they are successful
-* Concordion also an html page for each specification including the results.
-The following image shows the page.
+* Concordion creates a html page for each specification including the results.
+The following image shows the page for the calculator specification.
 If you take a closer look at the screenshot, you will see that the last test fails.

 ***